When fed daily for a lifetime, synthetic dog food preservatives could be toxic to your pet.

-Since animal fats are a crucial part of every dog food, they’re also subject to spoilage — becoming rancid shortly after manufacture.
+Although animal fats are a crucial part of every dog food, they’re also subject to spoilage — becoming rancid not too long after manufacture.

-Natural preservatives are usually made from anti-oxidants — like vitamins C or E. You’ll see them printed on a dog food ingredients list using some form of the word “tocopherol” or “ascorbate”.
+Natural preservatives are typically made from vitamins C or E. You’ll usually find them on a dog food ingredients list using some form of the words “tocopherol” or “ascorbate”.

 These items typically look like this…